This post contains affiliate links. For more information, see our disclosures here.

 This time of year is full of family traditions.
 From eating a big piece of Grandma’s pecan pie after a Thanksgiving feast, to Christmas caroling with your homeschool co-op, to attending mass on Christmas Eve, most families have a holiday tradition, or traditions, that they look forward to every year that makes the season extra special and memorable.

-Grab you copy of the printable Advent Activities calendar below.
-You also may be interested in our Christmas Journal Writing prompts freebie!
+Get your copy of the printable Advent Activities calendar below.

 One of the family traditions that our family enjoys every year is one that we have carried over from my childhood – counting down to Christmas with a needlepoint Advent calendar that my mother made.